platformsh/template-builder/templates/drupal9/files/README_test.md

 <blockquote>
 <details>
-<summary><strong>Note: </strong><code>not something we can merge</code></summary>
+<summary><strong>Note: </strong><code>not something we can merge</code></summary><br/>

-All template repositories (a repo in the github.com/platform-templates organization) are artifacts of a central tool that helps our team keep them updated.
+All template repositories (a repo in the github.com/platform-templates organization) are *artifacts* of a central tool that helps our team keep them updated.
-The template repos themselves are an *artifact* of the process described here.
+The steps described here are the steps taken by that tool to produce those artifact repositories.
 This is advantageous, because we are able to describe the exact steps taken to build a working template you can use in your own migrations.

 Related to this, the final line above (`git merge --allow-unrelated-histories -X theirs M.m.P`) pulls "upstream" code from the open source project used to build this template.